bongaquino/k8s-secupi-gateway/hauska-mvp-server/README.md

 # Bong Aquino MVP Server

-Hauska MVP Server is a backend application designed to handle user authentication, chat functionalities, and profile management.
+bongaquino MVP Server is a backend application designed to handle user authentication, chat functionalities, and profile management.
 It uses MongoDB for data storage, Redis for caching, and integrates with OpenAI for chat responses.

 ## Features
 - User registration and authentication